-While a child may have multiple men claiming to be his or her father, or claiming not to be, paternity refers to the legal establishment of the identity of a child's father.
 Some legal effects of paternity are obvious, like liability for a share of the child support.
 Other effects are not so apparent, such as the right of a father asserting paternity to refuse consent to an adoption.
-A father claiming paternity can also gain custody and visitation rights.
+A father claiming paternity can also gain child custody and visitation rights.

-Paternity proceedings can be emotionally and legally complex.
-Whether you’re a mother trying to establish paternity or an alleged father trying to fight it, an experienced family law attorney can help you understand your rights and responsibilities, as well as the legal procedures and ramifications of establishing paternity.
+Sometimes, establishing paternity can be emotionally and legally complex.
+Whether you are a mother seeking to gain support from the other parent of a child or an alleged father responding to a lawsuit, it makes sense to seek legal advice.
+An experienced family law attorney can help you understand your rights and responsibilities, as well as the legal procedures and consequences of establishing paternity.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help